Khalid Mahmood (British politician): Kidney failure

+Liaison

 In August 2018, it was reported that Mahmood became involved in an employment tribunal over alleged religious discrimination brought about by his parliamentary assistant, Elaina Cohen, who is Jewish and with whom he was formerly in a 17-year relationship.
 It emerged that the costs of the legal battle were covered by a Parliamentary expenses system, which was ultimately funded by the taxpayer.
 The total cost to the taxpayer was reported to be almost £40,000.
+In August 2022, Mahmood lost the claim against Cohen, with the court finding that she was unfairly dismissed and 'isolated' by her boss after raising concerns about alleged criminal actions by a colleague.
+The panel also ruled she had suffered detriment as a result of making a 'protected disclosure' in that she was 'marginalised and isolated in the period January 2020 until her dismissal'.

+Vaccination

 It was reported that, despite being in Tier 4 of the Government's priority list for the UK's COVID-19 vaccination, Mahmood was vaccinated in December 2020 at the Queen Elizabeth Hospital in Birmingham, contrary to calls from National Health Service management that the public would be turned away without an appointment.

-In August 2022, Mahmood lost an employment tribunal claim with a former staffer, with the court finding his Parliamentary aide Elaina Cohen was unfairly dismissed and 'isolated' by her boss after raising concerns about alleged criminal actions by a colleague.
-The panel also ruled she had suffered detriment as a result of making a 'protected disclosure' in that she was 'marginalised and isolated in the period January 2020 until her dismissal.'
+He pointed out: